Skip site navigation (1)Skip section navigation (2)

 --only-section <section>, -j

-<section>.
-Can be specified multiple times to keep multiple
+tion>.
+Can be specified multiple times to keep multiple sections.

 For MachO objects, <section> must be formatted as <segment